billBbrown/SHADERed-PBR/README.md

 ### Windows
 1. Install SDL2, GLEW & GLM through your favourite package manager (I recommend vcpkg)

+   If you are using x64 windows (most people do), please make sure you have installed the x64  version with command like `vcpkg install sdl2:x64-windws`

+2. Make sure you have a Python3 installed, Cmake may use python3

 2. Run cmake-gui and set CMAKE_TOOLCHAIN_FILE variable

    * CMAKE_TOOLCHAIN_FILE : select "Specify toolchain file for cross-compiling", then choose